Skip to main content

 Enterprise

-At enterprise scale, evaluate all four tools against your specific requirements: compliance constraints, proxy network needs, SLA requirements, and internal security review.
+At enterprise scale, evaluate all three tools against your specific requirements: compliance constraints, proxy network needs, SLA requirements, and internal security review.
 Firecrawl has a commercial offering with support.
 CRW is AGPL-3.0, which has implications for proprietary embedding.
-Spider's MIT license is more permissive for commercial use.
-A custom setup combining CRW's fast scraping layer with a separate browser automation service for JavaScript-heavy pages is a reasonable architecture for teams with specific requirements on both ends.
+For teams that need both fast scraping and browser automation for JavaScript-heavy pages, CRW paired with Firecrawl's browser capabilities is a reasonable architecture.

 Integration Patterns with AI Frameworks